 Farmers detest this European grass for its ready invasion of most crops.
-The plant can also invade and destroy native grassland vegetation.
-This appears to be true only of areas disturbed by grazing livestock.
+The plant can also invade and destroy native grassland vegetation in areas disturbed by grazing livestock.
 Otherwise, Barnyard Grass serves as a colonizer and successional species that is steadily replaced by longer-lived species.
 In one research study, other species replaced it in about 10 years.

 Six-foot tall clump of Barnyard Grass